Giftea/blog/posts/how-to-build-a-graphQL-api-with-nestjs-and-postgresql.md

 - [PostgreSQL](https://www.postgresql.org/)

 ## Setting Up a New Application
-Once the above-mentioned requirements are met, proceed to install the Nestjs CLI and create a new project by running the following commands:
+Once you've met the above requirements, move forward by installing the Nestjs CLI and initiating a new project with the following commands:
 ```sh
 npm i -g @nestjs/cli
 nest new
 ```
-These commands will install the Nestjs CLI and create a new Nestjs project.
+The above commands will initiate the installation of the Nestjs CLI and the create a new Nestjs project.

 ## Adding GraphQL
 After the NestJS project has been created, move on to the next step—adding GraphQL to the application.
-To get started, install the required dependencies by running the following command:
+To get started, install the project dependencies with the command below:

 ```sh
 npm i --save @nestjs/graphql graphql-tools graphql apollo-server-express pg @nestjs/typeorm typeorm